dcstang/parenta-scraper/README.md

 ## ❓ FAQs / Troubleshooting

 ### How long does it take?
-For one child with about a years' history about 5 minutes.
-Please let us know if i is taking longer than 20 (this is probably a bug)!
+For one child full time with about a years' history about 10 minutes.
+Can take up to an hour for full scrape of a few years of full time data.

 ### "Chrome not found" Error
 1. Install Google Chrome: https://www.google.com/chrome/